kazirobin/js-team/class-1/README.md

 - [ ] (Optional) **Node.js** (for later)
 - [ ] Enable DevTools: Right-click → Inspect → **Console tab**
   - Shortcut: `Ctrl + Shift + I` or `F12`

 ---

+---

+## 🎯 What You’ll Learn Today:
+- Why JavaScript is essential in web development
+- How JS works inside a webpage
+- Difference between `console.log()` and `alert()`
+- How to interact with users using simple input/output

+---